csxmli2016/w-plus-adapter/README.md

 ## Visual Comparison

 <img src="./figures/vis_compare.png" width="800px">
 <p align="justify">Leveraging our $\mathcal{W}_+$ adapter, our approach successfully generates images that are not only compatible with text descriptions but also more effectively retain the target identity.
-Additionally, our method allows for the editing of facial attributes along the $\delta w$ direction, causing only minor alterations in the non-facial regions (illustrated in the last column).
+Additionally, our method allows for the editing of facial attributes along the $\Delta w$ direction, causing only minor alterations in the non-facial regions (illustrated in the last column).
 Furthermore, our approach can be seamlessly adapted to other pre-trained SD models without the need for additional fine-tuning, while retaining its editing capabilities.
 This versatility is exemplified in the last row of the figure aside, which showcases our method's effectiveness with the dreamlike-anime model.</p>

 ## License
 This project is licensed under <a rel="license" href="https://github.com/csxmli2016/w-plus-adapter/blob/main/LICENSE">NTU S-Lab License 1.0</a>.
 Redistribution and use should follow this license.